 NOTE: See HL7 V3 Refinement and Localization for a complete discussion of V3 conformance.

-A conformant CDA document is one that at a minimum validates against the CDA Schema, and that restricts its use of coded vocabulary to values allowable within the specified vocabulary domains.
+A conformant CDA document is one that at a minimum validates against the CDA Schema after all extensions have been removed, and that restricts its use of coded vocabulary to values allowable within the specified vocabulary domains.
 However a computer cannot validate every aspect of conformance.
 The focus of this section is to highlight these aspects of CDA that cannot be machine validated - particularly those aspects related to the CDA human readability requirements.

-A document originator is an application role that creates a CDA document.
-CDA documents can be created via transformation from some other format, as a direct output of an authoring application, etc. The document originator often is responsible for communicating with a persistent storage location, often using HL7 V2 MDM or HL7 V3 Medical Records messages.
-The document originator is responsible for ensuring that generated CDA documents are fully conformant to this specification.

-A document recipient is an application role that receives status updates and documents from a document originator or document management system.
-The document recipient is responsible for ensuring that received CDA documents are rendered in accordance to this specification.

 Because CDA is an exchange standard and may not represent the original form of a document, there are no persistent storage requirements for CDA documents defined in this standard.
 However, as noted above (see Relationship of the CDA to HL7 Messaging Standards (§ 1.2.6 )), document management is critically interdependent with the CDA specification.
 The custodian identified in the CDA header (see custodian (§ 4.2.2.3 )) is the participant charged with maintaining the original document, which may be in some form other than CDA.

-1.3.1 Recipient Responsibilities
+1.3.1 Document Recipient Role and Responsibilities

+A document recipient is an application role that receives status updates and documents from a document originator or document management system.
+The document recipient is responsible for ensuring that received CDA documents are rendered in accordance to this specification.

-Assume default values where they are defined in this specification, and where the instance does not contain a value : Where CDA defines default values, the recipient must assume these values in the event that no value is contained in a CDA instance.
+Assume default values where they are defined in this specification and the instance does not contain a value The CDA Schema defines default values for many of the XML attributes that can appear in a CDA instance.
+Receivers must behave as if these values had been supplied in an instance when no value is provided.
+This can be readily accomplished by processing the instance using a Validating XML Parser and the supplied CDA Schema.
+Other methods of applying this rule are also permitted.
 (NOTE: Default values are indicated in the body of this document by flagging them as "[default]".)

 Parse and interpret the complete CDA header : A recipient of a CDA document must be able to parse and interpret the complete CDA header.
 Because applications may choose to display demographic and other CDA header data drawn from a central master directory, the rendering of the CDA document header is at the discretion of the recipient.
 In addition, rendering of the CDA document header can be dependent on local business practice and context of use (e.g. electronic health record, de-identified scenario).
 Where a document originator wants to suggest a rendering, they can include one or more XML style sheets with an exchanged CDA document.
 Use of these style sheets is at the discretion of the recipient.